We are approaching peak prickly pear season.

 As you can see, whatever method you choose, straining well is key.

-Desert Harvesters suggests using an old T-shirt or pillowcase to strain instead of cheesecloth and has other helpful tips to help you process the fruit.
+Desert Harvesters suggests using an old T-shirt or pillowcase to strain instead of cheesecloth.

 You can also opt to eat the fruit fresh, Norman says.
 Just slice the top and bottom ends off and then peel the skin off.

 Niethammer says she has heard prickly pear fruit compared to watermelon, honeydew and even cucumbers.

 "It has an underlying flavor profile that is kind of a wild, dusky flavor," on top of a more fruity, melon flavor, she says.